Coffee is one of the most popular drinks in the world.

 Personally, I think it is closely related to the lack of focus/energy levels.

-If we have a lower amount of energy, then we will feel drowsy and have difficulty getting things done.
+If we have less energy, we will feel more lethargic and have difficulty getting things done.

 There is also evidence that caffeine withdrawal may hurt driving performance and safety, due to increased sleepiness (16).

 In fact, a recent study showed that caffeinated drinks have a positive effect for long-distance truck drivers.